ChrisW-priv/PersonalVault/notes/Max Flow on a graph.md

 ---
-title: Max Flow on a graph
+categories:
+- null
 date: 2025-02-14
 description: Answers a question of how much "flow" can we push through the network given that each edge has a certain capacity.
 tags:
 - zettlekasten
-categories:
+title: Max Flow on a graph
 ---

 ## Notation